-In FY2020, the Glico Group was not involved in any administrative penalties, lawsuits, or similar issues relating to the environment.
-However, the Tokyo Factory received a warning notice from Akishima City that some of its wastewater did not meet standards in February 2020.
-We consider this to be an issue with high priority, so we conducted a major review of our activated sludge treatment procedures from this fiscal year.
+In FY2021, the Glico Group was not involved in any administrative penalties, lawsuits, or similar issues relating to the environment.
+However, it was discovered that certain wastewater standards were exceeded at the Kaibara Factory.
+This discovery was reported to the relevant authorities at Hyogo Prefecture's Tamba City, and we reviewed the operation management method of the wastewater treatment facility.
 Wastewater quality has been improved and we are continuing efforts to stabilize water quality.